top of page

 CONSTRAINTS

-• Implemented one-way, AI-generated messages to reduce agent load while delivering empathetic updates to ease customer stress.
+• Empathetic Communication: We designed a system for AI-generated messages to reduce the agent workload while delivering timely, human-like updates to customers to build trust and ease stress.

 Based on constraints & ideas, how can we streamline the new claim process within the app?